 Finding the spark through real-world scenarios

-One of the key points discussed was the importance of making analytics relatable to students by connecting training to real-world scenarios.
+One key point discussed was the importance of making analytics relatable to students by connecting training to real-world scenarios.
 This approach helps students understand the real-world impact of analytics and prepares them to think critically about data, analytic tools and the insights that emerge from their use.
 By providing a range of real-world examples and hands-on experiences, faculty spark students' interest, teach them about biases and empower them to use analytic tools to address complex social issues.

 This is particularly valuable for students who are apprehensive about new technology like analytic software, especially those without programming experience.